Monkeypox: What You Need to KnowOctober 05, 2022

 Getting a vaccine

 The monkeypox vaccine is the same vaccine that has been used to prevent smallpox for more than 200 years.
 The CDC recommends a monkeypox vaccine for people who have had close contact with someone who has the virus or multiple sexual partners in the last two weeks in areas with known monkeypox outbreaks.
 They also suggest that people who work in certain laboratory or healthcare jobs get the vaccine.
-Vaccines are covered at 100% and only available through your state and local health departments.
-On their websites, you can check availability and find a vaccine near you.

 If you think you have monkeypox, contact your doctor or other healthcare professional.
 They’ll help determine if you should be tested for the virus.
 If testing is needed, your doctor will swab your rash and send it to a lab.
 Results will be available in a few days.
 Monkeypox is not a medical emergency, so you do not need to go to the emergency room.